ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/blog/2016-11-26-post-election-community-feedback-results.md

 After rotating four times, we met back in the main auditorium and each facilitator summarized the highlights from each board.

-Immediately following the feedback session, the Chi Hack Night [Leadership Council](http://chihacknight.org/leadership-council.html) met to record and synthesize the results.
+Immediately following the feedback session, the Prog Hacknight [Leadership Council](http://chihacknight.org/leadership-council.html) met to record and synthesize the results.

 <p class="text-center"><img src="/images/blog/2016-11-25-post-election-feedback/img3.jpg" alt="Karl Fogel facilitates group 2" class="img-thumbnail"/><br />